Teaching Online and Blended Classes

 Course Development Funding

+Course development funding is not required, but optional for all faculty with proper approvals.
 All faculty, full-time and part-time, have the option to earn course development funding for one course every 3 years.
 Full-time faculty have the option to be granted release time for course development.
 Faculty seeking course development funding or release time have one year in which to complete all of the required steps.
-These steps come from the IVCC FT faculty contract, 2018-2021, Online or Blended Course Development Process
+These steps come from the IVCC full-time faculty contract, starting on page 45.

 - Complete the course development request form (formerly intent to teach online form).
 This form must be completed and signed by the faculty member, dean, vice president, and director at the start of the process.

 - Complete the Teaching Online at IVCC course.